SELECTING THE RIGHT SIZE PROJECTION SCREEN FOR MY EVENT

 Rear projection – The advantages of rear projection include tidiness, not blinding presenters and no technical equipment situated in the audience.
 There is a common myth that rear projection costs more, this is not true.

 Front projection – Front projection enables the full length of the room to be used for seating - allowing for the stage set.
 With a choice of long throw lenses, the projection distance can be extremely flexible – possibly from a balcony or even a dedicated projection room.

-Low ceiling or obstructed view? – Additional plasma relay monitors or projection screens can be situated further back in the room, though delegates will generally focus on the presenter and stage.
+Low ceiling or obstructed view? – Additional relay monitors or projection screens can be situated further back in the room, though delegates will generally focus on the presenter and stage.